The Allman Brothers Band

 - Jaimoe (Johanson)

-As the principal architects of Southern rock, the Allman Brothers Band forged this new musical offshoot from elements of blues, jazz, soul, R&B and rock and roll.
+As the principal architects of Southern rock, the Allman Brothers Band forged a new musical offshoot from elements of blues, jazz, soul, R&B and rock and roll.

-Along with the Grateful Dead and Cream, they help advance rock as a medium for improvisation.
+Along with the Grateful Dead and Cream, they helped advance rock as a medium for improvisation.
 Their kind of jamming required a level of technical virtuosity and musical literacy that was relatively new to rock & roll, which had theretofore largely been a song-oriented medium.
-The original guitarists in the Allman Brothers Band - Duane Allman and Dickey Betts – broke that barrier with soaring, extended solos.
+The original guitarists in the Allman Brothers Band—Duane Allman and Dickey Betts—broke that barrier with soaring, extended solos.
 Combined with organist Gregg Allman’s gruff, soulful vocals and Hammond B3 organ, plus the forceful, syncopated drive of a rhythm section that included two drummers, the Allman Brothers Band were a blues-rocking powerhouse from their beginnings in 1969.

 The group’s marathon concerts, best captured on the classic The Allman Brothers Band At Fillmore East (1971), are the stuff of rock legend.
 Surviving ups and downs, including the deaths of several members, the Allman Brothers rank among rock’s greatest performing entities.
-Moreover, their success paved the way for other bands from the South, including Lynyrd Skynyrd, the Marshall Tucker Band, and the Charlie Daniels Band.
-To date, the Allman Brothers Band have had ten gold albums, four of which have been certified platinum (At Fillmore East, Eat a Peach and Brothers and Sisters) or multiplatinum (A Decade of Hits).
+Moreover, their success paved the way for other bands from the South, including Lynyrd Skynyrd, the Marshall Tucker Band and the Charlie Daniels Band.
+To date, the Allman Brothers Band have had ten gold albums, four of which have been certified platinum or multiplatinum: At Fillmore East (1971), Eat a Peach (1972), Brothers and Sisters (1973) and A Decade of Hits 1969-1979 (1991).

 The group formed around the nucleus of Gregg and Duane Allman.
 Younger brother Gregg initially taught and encouraged Duane to pick up the guitar.
-With Duane dropping out of school in order to master the instrument, the brothers played in bands around Daytona Beach, Florida, as far back as 1961.
+After Duane dropped out of school in order to master the instrument, the brothers played in bands around Daytona Beach, Florida, as far back as 1961.
 They formed the Allman Joys in 1965, combining the Southern blues and soul influences that they’d grown up hearing with the with rocking new sounds of the British Invasion bands (especially the Yardbirds).
-Evolving into the Hourglass, the brothers and their bandmates recorded a pair of albums in Los Angeles for the Liberty label, one of which (Power of Love, 1968), foreshadowed the sound that would fully emerge with the Allman Brothers Band.
+Evolving into the Hourglass, the brothers and their bandmates recorded a pair of albums in Los Angeles for the Liberty label, one of which, Power of Love (1968), foreshadowed the sound that would fully emerge with the Allman Brothers Band.

 The Allman Brothers Band evolved out of jams in Jacksonville, Florida, involving Duane and members of the Second Coming (guitarist Dickey Betts, bassist Berry Oakley) and the 31st of February (drummer Butch Trucks).
 Another drummer, Jai Johanny Johanson (a.k.a.
 “Jaimoe”), was a veteran of the soul-music circuit, having played with Otis Redding and others.
 A magical five-hour jam among the musicians at Trucks’ house cemented the union and prompted this remark from Duane Allman: “Anybody who doesn’t want to be in my band is going to have to fight his way out the door.”
 Gregg was summoned back from California, where he was unhappily fulfilling a contractual obligation as a solo artist.
 The Allman Brothers Band were officially formed in March 1969 and signed to Phil Walden’s fledgling Capricorn label, which became the main driving force of the Southern-rock insurgence of the Seventies.